- 50 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s Oracle 1Z0-1080-24 exam dumps today and achieve your certification effortlessly!

-The Oracle documentation confirms B and C as accurate descriptions of approval units, making them the correct answers.
+The Oracle documentation verifies that B and C reflect Report Designer's flexibility with data sources and object management, making them the correct answers.

 You want to include asset-related expenses such as depreciation, amortization, and insurance in Financials reporting.
 Which statement describes what you need to set up in Financials or Capital to share the data?